-I picked up this copy of London Scene over a year ago after a long search, and was very pleased to do so, having been intrigued by the cover and thoughts of what may possibly lay beyond it ever since it first came to my attention.
-The book, published in 1969 consists of 220 pages, 44 of which are made up of text (all in German...one of these days I will get around to translating it) but thankfully the other 176 pages are all photographs, mainly b&w with about 7 or 8 in colour, the title page plus the endpapers both front and back also contain several images.
-I would describe it as a photographic document of street style and the underground scene in London from the late 60s, it reminds me of the work of Frank Habicht and John Hendy from around this period.
-A copy can set you back anywhere between £80-£180, but I have also seen it sell for a lot more in Ebay auctions, the price obviously driven up by the fact that it has become so rare over time.
+I finally picked up a copy of London Scene over a year ago after a really long search and was very pleased to do so—having been intrigued by the cover and thoughts of what lay beyond it ever since it had first come to my attention.
+And it hasn't disappointed—it's every bit as good as I had imagined it would be.
+Originally published in 1969, the book consists of 220 pages, 44 of which are made up of text (all of it in German...I shall get around to translating it someday!).
+Thankfully, the other 176 pages are all photographs, mainly black & white with about seven or eight in colour, the title page plus the endpapers (both front and back) also contain several images.
+I would describe it as a reportage photographic document of street style and the underground scene in London during the late 1960s, it reminds me of the work of Frank Habicht and John Hendy from around this period.
+A copy can set you back anywhere between £80-£180, but I have previously seen it auctioned for a lot more on Ebay, the price obviously driven up by the fact that it has become so rare over time.